-- 19. Have your wishes considered, if you lack decisionmaking capacity, for the purposes of determining who may visit.
+- 19. Have your wishes considered, if you lack decision-making capacity, for the purposes of determining who may visit.
 The method of that consideration will comply with federal law and be disclosed in the hospital policy on visitation.
 At a minimum, the hospital shall include any persons living in your household and any support person pursuant to federal law. - 20.
 Examine and receive an explanation of the hospital's bill regardless of the source of payment. - 21.
 Exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation, gender identity/expression, disability, medical condition, marital status, age, registered domestic partner status, genetic information, citizenship, primary language, immigration status (except as required by federal law) or the source of payment for care.
-If you believe that these rights have been denied to you, you may file a grievance with this hospital or you can file a grievance with the Office for Civil Rights, by writing or calling: U. S. Department of Health & Human Services Office for Civil Rights - Region IX 90 7th Street, Suite 4-10 San Francisco, CA 94103 (800) 368-1019 (800) 537-7697 TDD this hospital, you may do so by writing or by calling: Patient Advocate Office 1100 Marshall Way Placerville, CA 95667 (530) 344-5428 The grievance committee will review each grievance and provide you with a written response within 45 days.
+If you believe that these rights have been denied to you, you may file a grievance with this hospital or you can file a grievance with the Office for Civil Rights, by writing or calling:

+U. S. Department of Health & Human Services Office for Civil Rights - Region IX 90 7th Street, Suite 4-10 San Francisco, CA 94103 (800) 368-1019 (800) 537-7697 TDD

+22. File a grievance.
+If you want to file a grievance with this hospital, you may do so by writing or by calling: Patient Advocate Office

+1100 Marshall Way

+Placerville, CA 95667

+(530) 344-5428

+The grievance committee will review each grievance and provide you with a written response within 45 days.
 For grievances regarding billing issues or care provider behavior we will respond with a resolution within 30 days.
+The written response will contain the pame of a

-The written response will contain the name of a person to contact at the hospital, the steps taken to investigate the grievance and the final determination.
+written response will contain the name of a person to contact at the hospital, the steps taken to investigate the grievance and the final determination.
 Concerns regarding quality of care or premature discharge may also be referred to the appropriate Utilization and Quality Control Peer Review Organization (PRO).